 However, many investors discover that mortgages or alternative funding can be more challenging to secure for commercial properties.
-Additionally, obtaining great tenants can take substantially longer than for residential homes, and investors often find that the capital growth is typically less aggressive than in the residential sector.
+Additionally, obtaining great tenants can take substantially longer than residential homes, and investors often find that the capital appreciation is typically less aggressive than in the residential sector.

 Purpose-Built Student Accommodation

 Student properties offer a great opportunity for investors.
 With over two million individuals enrolled in universities across the UK, the demand for this asset class is astronomical.

 The requirements have evolved over recent years, with students now willing to pay more for high-quality accommodation.
 The UK also welcomes nearly half a million overseas students each year, demanding excellent, centrally located housing.

 Student lets are favourable amongst investors as they are typically much less expensive to purchase than standard rentals.
 This lower price, combined with the high demand, leads to robust rental yields on this asset type.